 - With your chair, check the form, looking at transcripts and using degree checklist, making note of how the foreign language requirement has been met.
 Chair does not sign in this step.

 - Meet with the director of graduate studies to check the form.

 - After the director of graduate studies OKs the form, type it neatly, print and obtain the signatures of your chair and other committee members.

 - Get the signature of director of graduate studies by short appointment.
 The director of graduate studies oversees the next three steps:

 - The Main Office sends program of study to Graduate School.

-- The Graduate School checks the form, signs, files and returns copy to the English Department.
+- The Graduate School checks the form, signs, files and returns copy to the Department of English.

-- The English Department notifies you that your approved program of study is on file or that revision is necessary.
+- The Department of English notifies you that your approved program of study is on file or that revision is necessary.